The Suffolk wedding photographer for people who hate posing.

 To the teeth.
 Wedding photography is my proper real life grown up job, not a cheeky side-hustle so I have all the necessary cover including public liability and professional indemnity.
 I also insure myself physically, for example by bringing spare cameras and lenses just in case one suddenly dies.
 Not sure I could live with having to whip out my iPhone to try and finish cover.

-“We loved having Joshua... he didn't intrude or create any awkwardness and was really good at putting everybody's mind at ease.”
+“We loved having Joshua.
+He didn't intrude or create any awkwardness and was really good at putting everybody's mind at ease.”

 Fancy a chat?